LSWR E14 class: Livery and numbering

-Under the LSWR, the E14 was outshopped in the LSWR Passenger Sage Green livery with purple-brown edging, creating panels of green.
+Under the LSWR, the E14 was painted in LSWR Passenger Sage Green livery with purple-brown edging, creating panels of green.
 This was further lined in white and black with 'LSWR' in gilt on the tender tank sides.

 Operational details

-The E14 design had originally been intended to operate expresses between Salisbury and Exeter, but were unsuccessful resulting in its operation lasting only a year.
-The class saw more success when rostered to operate on the less arduous stretch of track between Salisbury and Southampton, hauling coal trains between these two destinations, a far cry from their intended role.
-The locomotive had a high coal consumption and as a result, gained the unenviable nickname of the "Turkey."
+The E14 was originally intended for expresses between Salisbury and Exeter, but were unsuccessful and only ran them for one year.
+It saw more success on the less-difficult coal trains between Salisbury and Southampton.
+The E14 had a high coal consumption and was nicknamed the "Turkey" as a result.